 \subsubsection{Security certification}

-As CV-QKD is approaching technological maturity, yet still being the subject for active research and development, its practical use is closely related to certification of its security.
-In this process the QKD products undergo rigorous tests and assessments to confirm they meet defined security standards and requirements.

-Despite the availability of commercial QKD products for more than 20 years, no independent security evaluation and certification has been performed yet, due to the absence of required standards and of a complete ecosystem.
+As CV QKD is approaching technological maturity--yet still the subject of active research and development--its practical use is closely related to certification of its security.
+In this process the QKD products undergo rigorous tests and assessments to confirm that they meet defined security standards and requirements.
+Despite commercial QKD products having been available for more than 20 years, no independent security evaluation or certification has yet been performed owing to the absence of required standards and of a complete ecosystem.

 Security certification is characterized by evaluation assurance level (EAL), which ranges from 1 (functionally tested) to 7 (formally designed and verified).
-Achieving a high-assurance security certification with EAL above 4 for QKD systems will represent a significant milestone, as it will establish a high level of trust in QKD products and unlock access to strategic, and highly regulated, sectors that require certification for secure communications products, such as government and defense, finance and banking, healthcare, telecommunication and critical infrastructures.
-Increasing amounts of efforts are currently invested towards this goal, with significant progress over the past years.
+Achieving a high-assurance security certification with EAL above 4 for QKD systems will represent a significant milestone, as it will establish a high level of trust in QKD products and unlock access to strategic and highly regulated sectors that require certification for secure communication products, such as government and defense, finance and banking, health care, telecommunication, and critical infrastructures.
+Increasing amounts of effort are have been invested toward this goal, with significant progress in recent years.

-The methodology for achieving high-assurance security certification in QKD systems in the Common Criteria framework \footnote{see https://www.commoncriteriaportal.org/cc/index.cfm} involves a collaborative process among various entities, based on several steps and documents: \begin{itemize} \item \textbf{Protection Profile} (PP) is a document that defines the target of evaluation and the security requirements that will need to be tested and validated.
+The methodology for achieving high-assurance security certification in QKD systems in the Common Criteria framework \footnote{see https://www.commoncriteriaportal.org/cc/index.cfm} involves a collaborative process among various entities that is based on several steps and documents: \begin{itemize} \item \textbf{Protection profile} (PP).
+A document that defines the target of evaluation and the security requirements that will need to be tested and validated.
 It is typically developed by experts and may be endorsed by national or international bodies to ensure consistency and relevance across sectors.
-The PP outlines criteria for evaluating the security properties of system (here QKD) covering both the functional requirements and threat mitigation strategies.
+The PP outlines criteria for evaluating the security properties of a system (here QKD) covering both the functional requirements and threat mitigation strategies.